plauclair/jest/docs/Configuration.md

 Setting this value to `fake` allows the use of fake timers for functions such as `setTimeout`.
 Fake timers are useful when a piece of code sets a long timeout that we don't want to wait for in a test.

+If the value is `lolex`, Lolex will be used as implementation instead of Jest's own.
+This will be the default fake implementation in a future major version of Jest.

 ### `transform` [object<string, string>]

 Default: `undefined`